newsify42/Newsify/backend/README.md

 # Welcome to the Dark Site

-**Note:** Request bodies that use *loginToken* will be handled by the cookies in the future, but you need to pass them manually for now.
+**Note:** Request bodies that use *loginToken* will be handled automatically by cookies in the future, but you need to pass them manually for now.

 ## Users